RD-180: Design and specifications

+The combustion chambers of the RD-180 share a single turbopump unit, much like in its predecessor, the four-chambered RD-170.
+The RD-180 is fueled by an RP-1/LOX mixture and uses an extremely efficient, high-pressure staged combustion cycle.
+The engine runs with an oxidizer-to-fuel ratio of 2.72 and employs an oxygen-rich preburner, unlike typical fuel-rich US designs.

+The thermodynamics of the cycle allow an oxygen-rich preburner to give a greater power-to-weight ratio, but with the drawback that high-pressure, high-temperature gaseous oxygen must be transported throughout the engine.
+If the surfaces contacting this oxygen were bare metal, they would corrode too quickly.
+The RD-180 solves this problem using an inert enamel coating on all metal surfaces in contact with the hot oxygen.

+The movements of the engine nozzles are controlled by four hydraulic actuators.
+The engine can be throttled from 47% to 100% of nominal thrust.

 History

-The roots of the RD-180 rocket engine extend back into the Soviet Energia launch vehicle project.
-The RD-170, a four-chamber engine, was developed for use on the strap-on boosters for this vehicle, which ultimately was used to lift the Buran orbiter.
+The roots of the RD-180 rocket engine extend to the Soviet Energia launch vehicle.
+The RD-170, a four-chamber engine, was developed for use in the strap-on boosters for this vehicle, which ultimately launched the Buran orbiter.
 This engine was scaled down to a two-chamber version by combining the RD-170's combustion devices with half-size turbomachinery.
-After successful performances in engine tests on a test stand and high-level agreements between the US government and the Russian government, the engines were imported to the US for use on the Lockheed Martin Atlas III, with first flight in 2000.
-The engine is also used on the United Launch Alliance Atlas V, the successor to the Atlas III.
+After successful performance on a test stand and high-level agreements between the US government and the Russian government, the engines were imported to the US for use on the Lockheed Martin Atlas III, which flew from 2000 to 2005.
+The engine has been used since 2002 on the United Launch Alliance Atlas V, the successor to the Atlas III.

-The engine has similar design features to the NK-33, which was developed by a different bureau (Kuznetzov) nearly a decade prior.
+The engine has design features similar to the NK-33, which was developed by a different bureau (Kuznetzov) nearly a decade earlier.